LightJason/lightjason.github.io/content/tutorial/tutorial-efficient-beliefbase.md

 ---
 title: "Tutorial: Efficent Beliebase"
 ---

 In contrast to Prolog and original Jason the beliefbase is more than a list.
 LightJason supports a hierarchical structure of beliefs.
+We support a more organized data structure with efficient searching and unification of beliefs.

+{{< toc >}}

 A literal in LightJason can be structure like

 <pre data-language="AgentSpeak(L++)"><code class="language-agentspeak">
 foo/value(5)